High School Equivalency Preparation Classes

 GED vs. HiSET Test

-Successfully completing the GED or HiSET tests will result in a High School Equivalency Diploma.
-It is the same diploma regardless of the test a student chooses.
+Successfully completing the GED or HiSET tests will result in the same High School Equivalency Diploma.
+The skills needed to pass either test are generally the same.
+However, there are 3 main differences in the two tests:

 Success on High School Equivalency tests is greatly influenced by consistent class attendance and active participation with available resources.
 The availability of classes is directly impacted by student attendance and participation.